fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

 1. Leaving the existing pricing already defined for your app unchanged.
 2. Setting one app price in your chosen currency.
 3. Showing app price in each country’s currency using the slow-to-update Microsoft rates.
-4. Showing app price in each country’s currency using the weekly updated market rates.
+4. Showing app price in each country’s currency using the weekly updated market rates generated and updated weekly by APfMS.
-5. Showing app price in each country’s currency using the local “purchasing power parity” rates.
+5. Showing app price in each country’s currency using the local “purchasing power parity” rates converted by APfMS

 You select each of these 5 pricing options by choosing the element denoted by the red arrow with the number corresponding to the numbered descriptions in screenshot APfMS_PricingTab_1.1 above.